Spiral: In art

 The spiral has inspired artists throughout the ages.
 Among the most famous of spiral-inspired art is Robert Smithson's earthwork, "Spiral Jetty", at the Great Salt Lake in Utah.
 The spiral theme is also present in David Wood's Spiral Resonance Field at the Balloon Museum in Albuquerque, as well as in the critically acclaimed Nine Inch Nails 1994 concept album The Downward Spiral.
 The Spiral is also a prominent theme in the anime Gurren Lagann, where it represents a philosophy and way of life.
 It also central in Mario Merz and Andy Goldsworthy's work.
 The spiral is the central theme of the horror manga Uzumaki by Junji Ito, where a small coastal town is afflicted by a curse involving spirals.
-2012 A Piece of Mind By Wayne A Beale also depicts a large spiral in this book of dreams and images.
-The coiled spiral is a central image in Australian artist Tanja Stark's Suburban Gothic iconography, that incorporates spiral electric stove top elements as symbols of domestic alchemy and spirituality.